alexbpbdroid/GamesDoneRight/README.md

 # GamesDoneRight

 GamesDoneRight is is a clone of GOG.com, a digital distribution site for DRM-free games on Windows, Mac, and Linux operating systems.
-The site follows standard e-commerce conventions which includes and index of products and their associated display(show) pages, along with the ability to purchase and leave reviwes for these products.
+The site follows standard e-commerce conventions which includes and index of products and their associated display(show) pages, along with the ability to purchase and leave reviews for these products.

 Live site:  https://gamesdoneright.herokuapp.com/#/